-Sleeping at night is a normal thing that pets and humans do when we’re tired but when it comes to leopard geckos, it’s not.
-Leopard geckos are crepuscular, so whenever they’re up during the day and sleeping during the night, that might seem a little odd.
+Sleeping at night is a normal thing that pets and humans do when we’re tired.
+But when it comes to leopard geckos, it’s not.
+Leopard geckos are crepuscular, so whenever they’re up during the day and sleeping during the night, that might seem a little off for a gecko.
 And while there’s not always a reason why they do it, there are a few things to look into that might be causing this.
 So if you’ve been asking yourself, why does my leopard gecko sleep at night instead of the day, then this article is for you.

 That may seem odd because you would think that lights would indicate to them that it’s time to be up as it does for a lot of other pets and animals, including ourselves.
 Because they’re crepuscular though, as mentioned above, lights have a completely opposite effect on them.